Making-Sense-Info/Kilimandjaro/README.md

 - per item in the scheme, display the `n` most relevant Snomed terms

 Currently, the program is displayed as a [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) application using [textualize](https://textual.textualize.io).

+## Next

+To generalise:

+- the app will be a simple webapp (using Streamlit)
+- enter a text (see above), compare to a Snomed CT or another vocab (CCAM ?)

+Two possibles program:

+- the webapp
+- the indexer